PeptoneLtd/contrastive-finetuning-plms/README.md

 For the ```disorder``` task in case of a large scale search, one might consider caching the frozen residue level representations from ESM, as currently it automatically downloads those from [huggingface](https://huggingface.co/) on-the-fly.

+## Licence
+This source code is licensed under the Apache 2.0 license found in the ```LICENSE`` file in the root directory of this source tree.